 Check out our article on managing agency pricing if you’d like to learn more.

-At Podymos we specialise in Medical Device marketing, particularly downstream marketing.
-We are likely to be more expensive that many companies who run webinars as we are specialist in the Medical Device sector and webinars are one of our specialties.
+We are likely to be more expensive than many companies who run webinars as we are specialists in the Medical Device sector and webinars are one of our specialities.